Grace Christian School (Florida)

-Grace Christian School (GCS) is a private pre-K-12 Christian school located in Valrico, Florida, United States.
+Grace Christian School (GCS) is a private PreK–12 Christian school located in Valrico, Florida, United States.
 It was established in 1974.

 College courses

 GCS has partnered with Southeastern University to offer dual-enrollment classes.

 Athletics

 The school's athletic teams are referred to as the Patriots.
 The school fields teams in soccer, volleyball, basketball, baseball and softball.

 Views on sexuality

-In August 2022, it was announced via email that the school would recognise students only by the gender and name on their birth certificate, and would ask any LGBT students to leave the school.
+In August 2022, per the school's published school policy, it was announced via email that the school would recognize students only by the gender and name on their birth certificate, and would ask any LGBTQ+ students to leave the school.
 The email, sent by the school before the start of the school year, went on to say "Students who are found participating in these lifestyles will be asked to leave the school immediately."